-1. REPORTING ENTITY
+1. Reporting entity

 CCL Industries Inc. (the "Company") is a public company, listed on the Toronto Stock Exchange, and is incorporated and domiciled in Canada.
-These consolidated financial statements of the Company as at and for the years ended December 31, 2013 and 2012, comprise the results of the Company and its subsidiaries and the Company's interest in joint ventures and associates.
-The Company has manufacturing facilities around the world and is involved in the manufacture of labels, containers, and tubes as well as specialty converted media and software solutions to enable short run digital printing in businesses and homes and complementary office products sold through distributors and mass market retailers.
+These consolidated financial statements of the Company as at and for the years ended December 31, 2013 and 2012, comprise the Company and its subsidiaries and the Company's interest in joint ventures and associates.
+The Company has manufacturing facilities around the world and is involved in the manufacture of labels, containers, tubes as well as specialty converted media and software solutions to enable short run digital printing in businesses and homes and complementary office products sold through distributors and mass market retailers.